The United States has July 4. France has 14 juillet. And Switzerland celebrates the National Day on August 1.

 And in a country with so many dialects, there are numerous names: Cervelas (French), Klöpfer (Basel), or Servela (Zürich).
 What do you call it in English?

-Rivella Soda
+Rivella Swiss Soda Beverage

 Rivella has been Switzerland's unofficial soda since 1952.
 A myth among newly arrived expats is that Rivella contains milk, when in fact it is made of milk whey.